HYUB3/project/README.md

 ## Usage
 ***
 1. We carried out this project using Pycharm.
-In order to run this program, the user must install the pycham.
+In order to run this program, the user must install the pycharm.
-2. Run in Pycharm Run.py and open or select the data file you want to analyze.
+2. Run in Pycharm run.py and open or select the data file you want to analyze.
-3. Write wafer or coordinates you want to analyze afterwards.
+3. Write wafer and coordinates you want to analyze afterwards.
-4. Choose whether to show data, save figure, or save csv files.
+4. You can see the data, saved figure, or saved csv files.

 * If you do not run with Pycharm, you may experience an error that fails to stop while the program is in progress.